Barrow Helbert Ellis: Later life

-In 1875, Ellis returned to England, and was made not only K.C.S.I. but a member of the Indian council in London.
+In 1875, Ellis returned to England, and was made not only K.C.S.I. but a member of the Council of India in London.
 He took a prominent part in the affairs of the Jewish community of London, being vice-president of the Anglo-Jewish Association and of the Jews' College, where a portrait has since been placed.
 He published a report on education in Sindh (Bombay, 1856), and edited George Stack's Dictionary of Sindhi and English (Bombay, 1855).
 He was an active member of the Royal Asiatic Society, which he joined in 1876, and founded a prize in Bombay University; a scholarship there was established in his honour in 1875.
 In 1885, he retired from the Indian council, on whose deliberations he had exerted much influence.
 He died at Evian-les-Bains, France, on 20 June 1887, and was buried in the Jewish cemetery at Willesden, Middlesex, on 28 June.

 Ellis was highly regarded by his contemporaries; Sir George Birdwood described him as "one of the ablest revenue officers of the Bombay Presidency".
 While at Bombay, Ellis was exceptionally popular with all classes of native Indians.
 He was at all times accessible to them, both in India and England, and the native newspapers eulogised him unstintedly at the time of his death.
 He left a sum of 2,500l. in trust for the poor of Ratnajiri, his first official charge.
 He was not married.

 The Ellis Bridge in Ahmedabad, Gujarat was named after him.